 Yes.
 Modern manufacturers build cars in such a way that could make you think you’re ok after crashing since your vehicle looks ok.
 You are playing into the adjuster’s hands by buying into this uninformed trap for the unwary.
 Why?
 The same insurance company denying your bodily injury claims saying the car behind you or your car was barely damaged, that’s who!

-The amount of your vehicle damage or injuries suffered generally depends on:
+The amount of your vehicle damage or injuries suffered generally depends on the following:

 Our lawyers find the manufacturer’s limited scope of duty astonishing.
 They must only design rear bumpers to absorb tiny bumps.

 Bumpers only need to consume a five-mile-per-hour impact.
 (See source).
-Collisions of over five miles per hour happen a lot, which means drivers and passengers face severe injuries at speeds as slow as 15-30 mph.
+Collisions of over five miles per hour often happen, which means drivers and passengers face severe injuries at speeds as slow as 15-30 mph.

 Most of all, the rear bumper of a motor vehicle should compress upon impact to absorb low-speed impact collisions.
 We have safety issues when manufacturers purposely design rear car bumpers to absorb less impact.
 And this will often result in the driver and any passengers feeling the force of the impact.

 We know that protecting humans was never the goal behind the rear bumper design and manufacturing regulations.
-The automakers bowed to insurance companies, leading the fight years ago to make bumpers stronger.
+The automakers bowed to insurance companies, leading the fight years ago to strengthen bumpers.
 These Fortune 500 companies did this to help auto insurers cut down property damage claims.
 But once legislators helped insurance companies eliminate crumple zones, a new vehicle occupant protection movement arose.
 Consumer attorneys like Ehline Law are now fighting for safer bumpers, demanding higher standards during manufacturing.

 Ehline Law Firm has dealt with many of these claims, and often, we are forced into battle by adjusters who argue vehicle damages are inconsistent with our client’s claimed injuries.
 This insurance company’s argument holds little water because a stiffened bumper absorbs less crash force, sending an energy shock wave and inertia into the vehicle’s occupants.
 Eliminating crumple zones increased low-impact crash injuries.